tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

    Great!
 You just created a recommended policy.
 Easy, right?
 Now go ahead and create policies for all the other workloads in the vote namespace.

-4. If you create all the policies correctly, at some point you will start seeing zero traffic being denied by your default-deny staged policy.
-At that point you can go ahead ane enforce the default-deny policy.
+4. If you create all the policies correctly, at some point, you will start seeing zero traffic being denied by your default-deny staged policy.
+At that point, you can go ahead and enforce the default-deny policy.
 Voilà!
 The vote namespace is now secure.

 ### Bonus - About Tiers